Visiting a Patient at Swedish First Hill

 Please be sure that children you bring with you for a patient visit are always supervised by an adult.

-Pet and service animal policy
+Pet and Service Animal policy

 We know that pets are often members of the patient’s family.
-However, due to general health issues, only licensed service and therapy animals may visit patients.
+However, due to general health issues, only service and therapy animals may visit patients.

 All Swedish locations are smoke-free.
 This means smoking is not allowed on Swedish property, owned or leased, including parking garages and lots.
 You may smoke on public sidewalks, but you must be at least 25 feet from any entrances, exits, windows that can open, air-conditioners, vents or other air-intake systems.
 You can ask the unit or information desk for a map of Swedish property boundaries.